DrChrisLevy/fast-ai-course-sd/notes/random_notes.md

 - Keep seeing the idea of testing line by line in the repl and then after making a function.
 I feel like I already do this a lot in ipython shell.
 - ensemble - trained 2 models and took the average
 - HW - try doing your own scheduler, try and beat on MNIST Fashion 5, 10, 20 epochs.
 Ideally with MiniAI.

+# 19
+- todo lesson 19 notes

+# TODO Catch Up
+- Some recent notes to guide me in catching up with some stuff from lesson 16 onward
+- go through 09_learner notebook and learner class and callbacks.
+Play with this so you understand it completely.
+- in lesson 16 hooks context manager
+  - activations visuals
+- lesson 17
+  - go over all that
+- lesson 18
+  - go over all that